tf-encrypted/tf-encrypted/docs/source/guides/mnist.rst

 Once you instantiate the `ModelTrainer` and `PredictionClient` objects, you can very easily get the weights trained in plaintext, get the private input from the client and finally make private predictions.
-As you can see, to create a model, `tf-encrypted` and TensorFlow follow a very similar API
+As you can see, to create a model, TF Encrypted and TensorFlow follow a very similar API

 .. code-block:: python